Muk007/mongo-setup/README.md

 2. Run the script using command -- [ sudo /usr/bin/python3 mongo-install.py mongo-install.json ]

 NOTE: This script still needs a lot of code addition which will be done in future.
-For now, it gives you mongodb serveer up and running.
+For now, it gives you mongodb server up and running.
 If you want to have a customized config file, you need to write your own config file.

 **